tommaso-green/yeagerists-clef-touche-2021/README.md

 ## Requirements
 - Make
 - The Args.me corpus: https://zenodo.org/record/3734893#.YIV1SYNfi6k
+- The Argument Quality model: https://drive.google.com/u/0/uc?export=download&confirm=w1AV&id=12aSB-jCPnkJmTByV53IWIy_GHgTFP6bg
 - Optionally, the topics of the Touché task: https://webis.de/events/touche-21/topics-task-1-only-titles-2021.zip
 - TODO add other requirements

 ## Usage

-Copy the `.env.example` file content and create a `.env` file with the following variables:
+Copy the `.env.example` file content and create a `.env` file and fill the variables according to your settings.
-- DATASET_PATH=/path/to/args.me/corpus
-- INDEX_PATH=./path/to/where/the/index/will/be/stored/or/read
-- MAX_RESULTS=maximum number of documents retrieved by the searcher

 ### Build
+- (Optional) Run `virtualenv venv` (or `python3 -m venv venv`) to create a virtual environment for the requirements
+    - Run `. venv/bin/activate` to activate the virtual env
+    - Once you are done, run `deactivate` to close the virtual env
+    - Note: the program was tested with python 3.7, use `virtualenv venv -p=/usr/bin/python3.7` to specify the python version
+    - Note2: if you don't have venv installed, run `python3 -m pip install --user virtualenv`
-Run `make build`.
+- Run `make build`
+  - This command will build the Lucene-based jar and install python requirements

 ### Index
 After downloading the Args.me corpus and creating the `.env` file: run `make index`.

+### Run
+Run `make run` to search for the queries specified in `.env` (variable `TOPICS`) to get run.txt` file associating each query with a set of arguments.

-### todo
+### Evaluate
+If you have a .qrels judgments file (read from variable `JUDGMENTS` in `.env`), run `make evaluate` to evaluate the performance of the program.